10 Google Operators for Advanced Search I Use Daily (and You Should Too)

 Instead of reading my blog for ages, just search for define:SEO

-30 seconds per search query mean half an hour a day if you search the web 100 times a day (like I do).
+30 seconds per search query mean half an hour a day if you search the web 100 times a day (like I sometimes do).

 Good tips for those who aren’t aware of these handy Google operators.
 They definitely make searching much easier.